 EERE will not make eligibility determinations for potential applicants prior to the date on which applications to this FOA must be submitted.
-The decision whether to submit an application in response to this FOA lies solely with the applicant.
+The decision whether to apply in response to this FOA lies solely with the applicant.

 IV.
 Application and Submission Information